craignicholson/docker-quickstart/cheetsheet.md

 docker node update --availablity active NODEID
 --from the manager

+REVIEW
+Which package should be installed to manage the Docker0 interface? bridge-utils

+on Centos we use net-utils...

+REVIEW
 export an image to a tar file
-docker save -o http-latest.tar httpd:latest
+A tar archive containing all image layers and tags docker save -o http-latest.tar httpd:latest

 docker swarm join TOKEN:IP